 Reflecting on the words of Imam Al-Shafi’i, when one begins to see that confidence in one’s ideas, that’s not a claim to absolute wisdom, but a willingness to hold conviction lightly, knowing that truth may lie elsewhere.
 Yet in many circles, alignment with the status quo feels safer than honesty.
 We fear being labeled, misunderstood, or shamed for standing apart.
 And perhaps more than anything, we fear the moment when we must admit that we were wrong.

 History reminds us that the most transformative ideas rarely came from conformists.
-They came from those who dared to be different yet remained humble enough to know they didn’t have all the answers.
-For them, being wrong was not a failure but a step forward, a learning experience, a necessary risk.
+They came from those who dared to be different yet stayed humble enough to know they didn’t have all the answers.
+For them, being wrong was not a failure but a step forward, a learning experience, and a necessary risk.

 Sources:-